Historical and alternative regions of England: Historical

+Before 500

+Dumnonia was a Brythonic kingdom in present-day part of South West England.

 500–1066

 After the end of the Roman occupation of Britain, the area now known as England became divided into seven Anglo-Saxon kingdoms: Northumbria, Mercia, East Anglia, Essex, Kent, Sussex and Wessex.
 A number of other smaller political divisions and sub-kingdoms existed.
 The kingdoms were eventually united into the Kingdom of England in a process beginning with Egbert of Wessex in 829 and completed by King Edred in 954.
+The Norse kingdom of Jorvik, also known as Scandinavian Yorkshire was not annexed into England until 1066 and the Harrying of the North.